worldmaking/digm5010/space.md

 ![OpenGL coordinate convention](img/coordSystem.jpg)

 The Cartesian model is not the only possible representation of a space.
 For example, we can also model the location of a point in 2D space relative to the origin in terms of a distance and angle; the *polar* representation](http://en.wikipedia.org/wiki/Polar_coordinate_system).
-To extend polar coordinates to 3D space we can use cylindrical (x, y, angle) or spherical (e.g. distance, azimuth, elevation) coordinate systems.f
+To extend polar coordinates to 3D space we can use cylindrical (x, y, angle) or spherical (e.g. distance, azimuth, elevation) coordinate systems.

 > Note that we also use the term 'space' for parametric, multi-dimensional systems that are not necessarily related to spatial extension as such.
 For example, we can consider a space of possible colors (perhaps three dimensions of red, green and blue components), or a space of possible joint positions and orientations of a robot arm (with as many dimensions as there are moveable parts), or even a space of possibly very high-dimensional input parameters to a neural network.